 Rivers, Valley Forge and Parx tops in online revenue

-Valley Forge Casino and their operator FanDuel were second in overall online revenue with $8.7 million, nearly split evenly between slots and table games.
+Valley Forge Casino and its operator FanDuel were second in overall online revenue with $8.7 million, split nearly evenly between slots and table games.

-Parx Casino was third with $7.5 million, but they were second only to Rivers in slot revenue with $6.1 million.
+Parx Casino was third with $7.5 million, and it was second only to Rivers in slot revenue with $6.1 million.

 Live!
-Casino Philadephia was the newby player, operating just half the month of August.
-Unlike all the others, their physical casinos in Philly and near Pittsburgh are not yet even open.
+Casino Philadelphia was the newby player, operating for just half the month of August.
+Unlike all the others, its physical casinos, in Philly and near Pittsburgh, are not yet even open.
 Live! had revenue of just $25,000, almost all of it in slots.